-Defining Batten Disease
+Symptoms of Batten Disease

-The symptoms presented by Batten disease are connected to a buildup of substances known as, 'lipopigments,' in the person's bodily tissues.
+The symptoms presented by Batten disease are connected to a buildup of substances known as 'lip pigments' in the person's bodily tissues.
 Lipopigments are comprised of fats and proteins.
-Vision loss is an early sign of Batten disease and can be an indicator that is caught during an eye examination.
-Many times, an optometrist or doctor might refer a child to a neurologist.
+Vision loss is an early sign of Batten disease and can be an indicator caught during an eye examination.
+Often, an optometrist or doctor might refer a child to a neurologist.
 Diagnostic testing for Batten disease includes urine or blood testing, tissue or skin sampling, an EEG, brain scans, and electrical studies of the person's eyes.

-Batten disease is a form of autosomal recessive disorder, meaning that it only happens when a child inherits two copies of the defective gene - one from each of their parents.
+Batten disease is a form of the autosomal recessive disorder, meaning that it only happens when a child inherits two copies of the defective gene - one from each of their parents.
 When both of the child's parents carry one defective gene, each of their children has a twenty-five percent chance of developing Batten disease.
 Each child also has a fifty-percent chance of inheriting just one copy of the defective gene.
-People who have one defective gene are referred to as, 'carriers,' meaning that they do not develop Batten disease, yet have the ability to pass the gene to their own children.
+People who have one defective gene are referred to as 'carriers,' meaning that they do not develop Batten disease yet have the ability to pass the gene to their children.

-Medical science has discovered the biochemical defects that underlie several NCL's.
-There is an enzyme called, 'palmitoyl-protein thioestarase,' that has been demonstrated to be insufficiently active in the infantile form of Batten disease, a condition that is now referred to as, 'CLN1.'
-There is a late infantile form referred to as, 'CLN2,' where a deficiency of an acid protease - an enzyme which hydrolyzes proteins, has been discovered as the cause of the condition.
-A gene mutation has been identified in juvenile Batten disease, referred to as, 'CLN3,' as well as a protein related to is referred to by the same reference.
+Medical science has discovered the biochemical defects that underlie several NCLs.
+An enzyme called 'palmitoyl-protein thioesterase' has been demonstrated to be insufficiently active in the infantile form of Batten disease.
+This condition is now referred to as 'CLN1.'
+There is a late infantile form referred to as 'CLN2,' where a deficiency of an acid protease - an enzyme that hydrolyzes proteins, has been discovered as the cause of the condition.
+A gene mutation has been identified in juvenile Batten disease, referred to as, 'The same reference refers to CLN3,' as well as a protein related to.
 There have been forty-two mutations discovered in association with CLN3.
-One of the mutations in which some of the gene is missing is responsible for eighty-five percent of the people with juvenile NCL of European descent.
+One of the mutations in which some of the genes are missing is responsible for eighty-five percent of the people with juvenile NCL of European descent.

 Diagnosing Batten Disease

-DNA analysis: A DNA analysis can be used to confirm the diagnosis, or for the prenatal diagnosis of the CLN3 form of Batten disease.
+- DNA analysis: A DNA analysis can be used to confirm the diagnosis or for the prenatal diagnosis of the CLN3 form of Batten disease.
 When the mutation is known, a DNA analysis might also be used to detect unaffected carriers of the condition for genetic counseling.

 Treatment of Batten Disease